Wavyness/sphinx/README.md

 ![Header](https://github.com/Wavyness/sphinx/blob/master/doc/screenshots/coverage_results/html_file_layout.png)
 ![New-Cov](https://github.com/Wavyness/sphinx/blob/master/doc/screenshots/coverage_results/coverage_new_annotation_option.png)

-Explanation: the code coverage improved by 100%.
+Explanation: The code coverage improved by 100%.
 The first step was to make the instrumentation to see which branches it would hit.
 And also which values would make sure it would hit.
 After that, the new test file was created with the information of the branch test.
 The test used assertions to control the results.

 Test 2 `test_extensionerror_category.py`